-It’s hard to believe, but 25 years ago, the volcanic features that make up Newberry National Volcanic Monument weren’t protected.
-If it wasn’t for a group of concerned Central Oregonians, the monument wouldn’t exist.
+It’s hard to believe that before November of 1990, the volcanic features that make up Newberry National Volcanic Monument weren’t protected.
+If it wasn’t for a group of concerned Central Oregonians, the monument would have never existed.

-“In the late 80s, at the time, the collaborative process we see today for land-use planning just wasn’t as common.
-So, the success of that effort locally really helped it move through Washington quite quickly to become a National Monument,” said Scott McBride, the monument manager.
+“In the late 80s, at the time, the collaborative process we see today for land-use planning just wasn’t common.
+The success of that effort locally really helped it move through Washington more quickly to become a National Monument,” said Scott McBride, the monument manager.

-If you’re a history buff, make sure to hike in the Big Obsidian flow.
+If you’re a hiking and a history buff, make sure to explore the Big Obsidian Flow trail, a 0.6 mile loop that goes through (yep, you guessed it) obsidian flow right below Paulina Peak.
 Believe it or not, at 1,300 years old, it’s the youngest lava flow in Oregon and it was used to test astronaut suits!

-“The belief was that testing the mobility of the suit on the Obsidian Flow would be mimic those conditions that the moon would present with those same suits,” said McBride.
-“Whether that played out that way I don’t know but the story is, a rock from Newberry was brought and left on the moon.”
+“The belief was that testing the mobility of the suit on the Obsidian Flow would mimic the conditions that the moon would present,” said McBride.“Whether it played out that way – I don’t know, but the story is a rock from Newberry was brought and left on the moon.”

 More inspiring stories, adventures, and tips & tricks for planning and experiencing the best Central Oregon has to offer.

 Is there anything more satisfying—anything more awe-inspiring—than gazing upon a thundering waterfall, its raging waters tumbling over ancient rock walls?
 Does it get any better than seeing a waterfall reach full boil in the midst of an otherwise quiet river as it crashes through a rock-lined canyon?